MODULE 0 – Get ready – (before Jan 8)

 There are a number of ways for Internet users to create an avatar, or an iconic representation of themselves.
 In this course, we use the Gravatar (Globally Recognized AVATAR) service.

-You’ll sign up, upload a picture, attach that picture to an e-mail address, and add a link to your website.
+You’ll sign up for a Gravatar at gravatar.com and then navigate to wordpress.com to enter your display name, upload a picture, and add a link to your website.
 Here is the cool part: Gravatars are widely recognized on the Web, so if you use that e-mail address to sign up for a new service or website, chances are that your avatar will be automatically recognized.

 How do I set up my Gravatar?